Rhiannon Payne

 France

 The second big event I planned was my destination wedding in the Loire Valley of France in 2023.
 I spent over a year planning a luxury 4 day, 3 night event for 50 family members and friends at a beautiful gothic chateau.
-I also planned a pre-wedding weekend full of events in Paris for our family and bridal party, complete with apartments for everyone and private boat rides down the Seine.
+I also planned a pre-wedding weekend full of events in Paris for our family and bridal party, complete with accommodations for everyone and private boat rides down the Seine.
 I am delighted to say that everything worked out beautifully and everyone had the experience of a lifetime (particularly myself and my husband, Justin!)

 The future